bought my first camera, a Kodak Brownie 127, when I was seven. After

 of ten albums for CBS Records (now Sony) called, American Originals.

-have been fortunate during the past thirty nine years to have been involved
+have been fortunate during the past fifty years to have been involved

 with hundreds of LP and CD covers, either as photographer, or as art director/designer,